SW-g16/sw/documentation/domain-modelling.md

 Another trivial inference is that a Voter belongs to a certain income class (x%-buckets).
 While the inference is trivial, we don't currently have access to
-    /know about a dataset containing this information for our Voters.

     ( Voter x income 291432 , UpperClassVoter is equivalent to ( Voter, numberOfResults(select voter v1 where v1.income > x.income)<num_voters/3*2 ) )